Codhill Press Pauline Uchmanowicz Poetry Award Series

 Praise for Numina Loci:

 “Nathan Manley's debut collection, Numina Loci, offers the reader a unique and intriguing blend of graphic and magical realism.
-Indeed, while the synergistic-melancholic canvas is set beneath ‘stars [which] persist in their troubling muteness’ …the poet's language and imagery are rich and articulate, illuminating the mundane in compelling and seemingly transcendent ways.”
+Indeed, while the synergistic-melancholic canvas is set beneath ‘stars [that] persist in their troubling muteness’ …the poet's language and imagery are rich and articulate, illuminating the mundane in compelling and seemingly transcendent ways.”

 — John DeCarlo, author of Walking Through Lebanon